 M16.
-EA ATING DISORDERS SERVICES CONTRACT SERVICES PROVIDED BY ELIGIBLE OCCUPATIONAL THERAPISTS Group M16.
-Eating Disorders Services Subgroup 4.
-Eating disorder psychological treatment services provided by eligible occupational therapists Eating disorder psychological treatment service provided to an eligible patient in consulting rooms by an eligible occupational therapist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person; and (d) the service is at least 20 minutes but less than 50 minutes in duration.
-82368 (See para MN.16.1, MN.16.3 of explanatory notes to this Category) Fee: \$63.25 Benefit: 85% = \$53.80 Extended Medicare Safety Net Cap: \$189.75 Eating disorder psychological treatment service provided to an eligible patient by an eligible occupational therapist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible area; and (e) the patient is, at the time of the attendance, at least 15 kilometres by road from the psychologist; and (f) the service is at least 20 minutes but less than 50 minutes in duration.
-82369 (See para MN.16.1, MN.16.3, MN.16.4 of explanatory notes to this Category) Fee: \$63.25 Benefit: 85% = \$53.80 Extended Medicare Safety Net Cap: \$189.75 Eating disorder psychological treatment service provided to an eligible patient at a place other than consulting rooms by an eligible occupational therapist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person; and (d) the service is at least 20 minutes but less than 50 minutes in duration.
-82370 (See para MN.16.1, MN.16.3 of explanatory notes to this Category) Fee: \$89.10 Benefit: 85% = \$75.75 Extended Medicare Safety Net Cap: \$267.30 82370 Extended Weddare Safety Net Cap. \$207.50 Eating disorder psychological treatment service provided to an eligible patient in consulting rooms by an
+EA ATING DISORDERS SERVICES ELIGIBLE OCCUPATIONAL THERAPISTS Eating disorder psychological treatment service provided eligible occupational therapist if: to an eligible patient in consulting rooms by an (a) the service is recommended in the patient's eating of disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; a and (c) the service is provided to the person individually an nd in person; and (d) the service is at least 20 minutes but less than 50 m inutes in duration.
+Fee 82368 (See para MN.16.1, MN.16.3 of explanatory notes to this Categ Fee: \$64.20 Benefit: 85% = \$54.60 Extended Medicare Safety Net Cap: \$192.60 ory) Eating disorder psychological treatment service provided occupational therapist if: to an eligible patient by an eligible (a) the service is recommended in the patient's eating of disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; a and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible are ea; and (e) the patient is, at the time of the attendance, at least and 15 kilometres by road from the psychologist; (f) the service is at least 20 minutes but less than 50 m inutes in duration.
+Fee 82369 (See para MN.16.1, MN.16.3, MN.16.4 of explanatory notes to Fee: \$64.20 Benefit: 85% = \$54.60 Extended Medicare Safety Net Cap: \$192.60 this Category) Eating disorder psychological treatment service provided consulting rooms by an eligible occupational therapist if: (a) the service is recommended in the patient's eating of disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; a and (c) the service is provided to the person individually an nd in person; and (d) the service is at least 20 minutes but less than 50 m inutes in duration.
+Fee 82370 (See para MN.16.1, MN.16.3 of explanatory notes to this Categ Fee: \$90.45 Benefit: 85% = \$76.90 Extended Medicare Safety Net Cap: \$271.35 ory) Eating disorder psychological treatment service provided eligible occupational therapist if: to an eligible patient in consulting rooms by an Fee 82371 (a) the service is recommended in the patient's eating of disorder treatment and management plan; and